-Here is a downloadable PDF of past photography exhibits.
+Here is a downloadable PDF of awards and exhibits.

 Panicle is in a limited edition of 50.
 It was selected in an international competition to be in an exhibit at the Yeiser Art Gallery in June, 2015.
 There were 893 entries to the competition, of which only 75 were selected.
 The juror was Sarah Sudhoff, Executive Director of the Houston Center for Photography and a former photo editor for Texas Monthly and Time magazines.